omonimus1/DE_store_management/README.md

 ## ED Store

-ED store is a management system for allowing manager to monitor stock, offers, loyalty cards, and others managers all by one platform.
+ED store is a management system  that allowa store managers to monitor stock, offers, loyalty cards, and others managers all by one platform.

 ## Technologies, framework and tools Used